inimah/inimah.github.io/_posts/2017-01-29-hello-world.md

 _NOPE_.

 Sadly, we want to.
 But PhD guys (and ladies - ahem) is not the smartest - the most brilliant people in the world.
-No, you don't need to be THE SMARTEST student to do a PhD.
-Although a portion of smart can help your PhD life.
+No, you don't need to be the SMARTEST student to do a PhD.
+Although a portion of intelligence can help your PhD life.
 We, (at least - I), are those incurably curiousers who seek the _ANSWERs_ for our own _QUESTIONs_

 So, back to the story - Dorothy wants to know how to return home (the QUESTION), and at the end she found the ANSWER is her shoes.
 **_Envious_**.
 Like Dorothy, I wish to have **BRAIN**, **HEART**, and **COURAGE**, Dorothy's 3 best friends, for perseveringly finding the core problem to the edge of human knowledge boundary, and for surviving the failures when trying to push it further from the boundary.

 _And that's all my foreword_, the starting point of my version of yellow brick road.

-Next. will try to post about what a PhD in IT / informatics / Computer Science is - because we often get those common questions about what we actually _do_ in our PhD.
+Next. will post about what a PhD in IT / Informatics / Computer Science is - since we often get those questions w.r.t what we actually _do_ in our PhD.